What national security adviser Robert O'Brien is saying about Russia briefing 'conflicts' with what lawmakers were told - KTVZ

 O’ Brien said he has seen no intelligence or analysis to support that claim, but a source told CNN that the intelligence assessment is not that cut and dry.

 “The intelligence is that there is no preference right now,” the official said.
-“Not Bernie, not Trump,” a senior national security official said.
+“Not Bernie (Sanders), not Trump,” a senior national security official said.

 An intelligence official has also told CNN that the initial characterization of the intelligence presented during the briefing was “misleading” — when referring to Trump specifically.

-Note: This story has been updated with comments from a senior national security official.